-Our electrical installation costs an estimated £675 and includes consumer unit, three double sockets, a light switch, standard pendant light, armoured cabling from your home to the garden building and safety certificates.
+Our electrical installation costs an estimated £750 and includes consumer unit, four double sockets, a light switch, standard pendant light, armoured cabling from your home to the garden building and safety certificates.

 Electrical work may involve several hours of trenchwork where in our estimated costs we allow for 2 hours to dig and backfill the trench and therefore any additonal time spent will be charged at a labour rate of £15 per hour.